Responsibility for policy: Head of Corporate Communications

 - Only the Chancellor may communicate with the media on behalf of the University Council.

-- Only the Vice-Chancellor and staff authorised by the Director of Marketing and Communications may communicate with the media on behalf of the University.
+- Only the Vice-Chancellor and staff authorised by the Director of Communications and Strategic Engagement may communicate with the media on behalf of the University.

-- Staff who become aware of a matter that has the potential to become public and have a significant impact on the University's reputation must alert the Director of Marketing and Communications as soon as practicable.
+- Staff who become aware of a matter that has the potential to become public and have a significant impact on the University's reputation must alert the Director of Communications and Strategic Engagement as soon as practicable.

-- Any request by a media photographer or film crew to use the University campus for photography or filming purpose must be requested via Kuhukuhu (Application to Film on Campus) or referred to Corporate Communications within Marketing and Communications who will ensure the completion of an appropriate permission request before photography or filming is undertaken.
+- Any request by a media photographer or film crew to use the University campus for photography or filming purpose must be requested via Kuhukuhu (Application to Film on Campus) or referred to Corporate Communications within Communications and Strategic Engagement who will ensure the completion of an appropriate permission request before photography or filming is undertaken.

 - Photography or filming by the media is not permitted in the halls of residence unless prior permission has been obtained from the Associate Director Accommodation and the Head of Corporate Communications.

-- Only the Vice-Chancellor and the Director of Marketing and Communications may speak to or release information to the media about an emergency situation on campus; the Vice-Chancellor, and the Director of Marketing and Communications may delegate this authority as appropriate.
+- Only the Vice-Chancellor and the Director of Communications and Strategic Engagement may speak to or release information to the media about an emergency situation on campus; the Vice-Chancellor, and the Director of Communications and Strategic Engagement may delegate this authority as appropriate.

 - In their dealings with the media, staff must act in the best interests of the University at all times in accordance with the Staff Code of Conduct.

-- Confidential information must not be disclosed to the media in any circumstances; media requests for information that may be confidential, or otherwise quote the Official Information Act 1982 or the Privacy Act 1993, must be referred to the Director of Marketing and Communications, who will deal with them in consultation with the In-House Legal Counsel as appropriate.
+- Confidential information must not be disclosed to the media in any circumstances; media requests for information that may be confidential, or otherwise quote the Official Information Act 1982 or the Privacy Act 1993, must be referred to the Director of Communications and Strategic Engagement, who will deal with them in consultation with the In-House Legal Counsel as appropriate.

 Responsibility for monitoring compliance

-- Staff who are aware of any actual or potential breaches of this policy may report them to the Director of Marketing and Communications, who will deal with them as appropriate.
+- Staff who are aware of any actual or potential breaches of this policy may report them to the Director of Communications and Strategic Engagement, who will deal with them as appropriate.